CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | canceled_mutations | (_optional_) A list of mutations/traits that are removed when this bionic is installed (e.g. because it replaces the fault biological part).
 | included_bionics   | (_optional_) Additional bionics that are installed automatically when this bionic is installed.
 This can be used to install several bionics from one CBM item, which is useful as each of those can be activated independently.
 | included           | (_optional_) Whether this bionic is included with another.
 If true this bionic does not require a CBM item to be defined. (default: `false`)
+| env_protec         | (_optional_) How much environmental protection does this bionic provide on the occupied body parts.
+| occupied_bodyparts | (_optional_) A list of body parts occupied by this bionic, and the number of bionic slots it take on those parts.

 ```C++
 {